I tested the new AWS Security Agent feature.

 - Broken Access Control- Unauthorized access to administrator functions

-- Hard-coded secrets- JWT private key, administrator password, etc.
+- Hardcoded secret- JWT private key, administrator password, etc.

-- Weak password policies- Lack of password validation
+- Weak password policy- Lack of password verification

 /debug/*

-First, create an agent space.
-All you need to create is a name and description.
+First, you will create an agent space.
+All you need to create it is a name and a description.

 Once creation is complete, it will look like this: